Mentoring, Part 3

 Editor's note: Abigail sat down and interviewed Amanda to understand more about her mentoring experiences for metastatic breast cancer.
-Check out the first two articles in this series, Part I about the different types of mentoring relationships, and Part II where Amanda's personal account of her mentoring relationship with Abigail.
+Check out the first 2 articles in this series below.

 Personal and professional mentoring experiences

 What other mentoring experiences have you had in the past, outside of MBC?
 Personal or professional?

 I have had mentoring experiences in both personal and professional settings.
 When I was a young mom and working professional, I often met with other working professionals who were mothers.
 This mentor/mentee relationship provided great support and helped me navigate the elusive work/life balance while raising young children.